Japan Sightseeing Guide

 Like Hiroshima, Nagasaki is a city rebuilt from the rubble of atomic devastation, and like Hiroshima it’s an attractive modern city with poignant reminders of the horrors of war – the peace park and A-bomb museum are moving tributes.
 There’s also the darkly fascinating Hashima (aka Gunkanjima, ‘Battleship Island’) just offshore, an abandoned old mining colony of forced labourers which was used for establishing shots of the villain’s lair in Skyfall (though the actual scenes were filmed on studio sets).

 It’s not all heavy history though – Nagasaki also offers lighter sightseeing like Japan’s oldest Chinatown and various European-style buildings & districts dating to Nagasaki’s time as the country’s only major trading port during Japan’s period of isolation.
-Nagasaki’s 2 hours from Fukuoka’s main Hakata Station on the Kamome express train so it can work as a fairly long day trip from there, though if you’re wanting to take a Gunkanjima cruise as well as seeing the peace park & museum you’ll want to stay for a night or two; search Agoda for hotels in Nagasaki
+Nagasaki’s 2 hours from Fukuoka’s main Hakata Station on the Kamome express train so it can work as a fairly long day trip from there, though if you’re wanting to take a Gunkanjima cruise as well as seeing the peace park & museum you’ll want to stay for a night or two; search Hotels Combined for hotels in Nagasaki

 (note: the Gunkanjima cruises can’t actually land on the island at present due to recent typhoon damage, and until further notice they just take you around the island)